-- Safety, comfort and convenience for pedestrians, bicyclists, and those with disabilities - Beautification - Incentives for redevelopment - Distinctive character or design themes - Make more efficient use of currently underutilized parking lots - Create transitions and buffers to single-family residential neighborhoods
+- Safety, comfort and convenience for pedestrians, bicyclists, and those with disabilities.
+See the Circulation chapter and GO Sedona Pathways Plan. - Beautification - Incentives for redevelopment - Distinctive character or design themes - Make more efficient use of currently underutilized parking lots - Create transitions and buffers to single-family residential neighborhoods